 At Halam C of E Primary School, Music is fully inclusive to every child.
-Music provides all of the children with the opportunities to develop and extend skills, and an opportunity to express their individual interests, thought and ideas.
+Music provides all children with the opportunities to develop and extend skills, and an opportunity to express their individual interests, thoughts and ideas.

 Our school aims to follow the specifications of the National Curriculum; providing a broad, balanced and differentiated curriculum and ensuring the progressive development of musical concepts, knowledge and skills by using the musical program Charanga.
 We believe that music plays an integral role in helping children to feel part of a community, therefore we provide opportunities for all children to create, play, perform and enjoy music both in class and to an audience.
 Through assemblies and performances, children showcase their talent and their understanding of performing with awareness of others.
 Lessons enable children to develop their skills, appreciate a wide variety of music and begin to appraise a range of musical genres.

 The music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as our daily collective worships, weekly singing practice, church services, whole school performances and the learning of instruments.
 Through the musical program Charanga, teachers are able to produce inclusive lessons for all children to access the musical curriculum in a fun and engaging way, further promoting a love of learning.

 Teachers deliver music following the Charanga programme, designed specifically for the teaching of music in primary schools.
 Charanga lessons are planned in sequences to provide children with the opportunities to review, remember, deepen and apply their understanding.
 Children are able to use some of the language of music, and understand how music is made, played, and appreciated.
 In the classroom, children have the opportunity to learn how to play instruments such as the recorder and a variety of percussion instruments.